kvarak/dnd/docs/_Classes/cleric.md

 ### Wrath of the Storm
-Also at 1st level, you can thunderously rebuke attackers.
+You can thunderously rebuke attackers.
 When an adjacent creature hits you with an attack, you can use your ***reaction*** to cause the creature to make a Dexterity saving throw.
 The creature takes 2d8 lightning or thunder damage (your choice) on a failed saving throw, and half as much damage on a successful one.

 You can use this feature a number of times equal to your proficiency bonus, and can regain all expended uses when you finish a long rest.

 ### Channel: Destructive Wrath
-Starting at 2nd level, you can use your Channel Divinity to unleash the wrath of your deity.
-Each hostile creature within 30 feet of you must make a Constitution saving throw.
+You can Channel Divinity to unleash the wrath of your deity.
+Each hostile creature within 30 ft must make a Constitution saving throw.
 A creature takes damage equal to 2d10 + your cleric level on a failed saving throw, and half as much damage on a successful one.
 This damage can be your choice of lightning or thunder, you choose when using this feature.

 ### Thunderbolt Strike
-At 6th level, when you deal lightning damage to a Large or smaller creature, you can also push it up to 10 feet away from you.
+When you deal lightning damage to a Large or smaller creature, you can also push it up to 10 ft away from you.

 ### Faithful Path
-From 8th level, if you have chosen the **Path of the Crusader**, the extra damage you deal is lightning or thunder.
+If you have chosen the **Path of the Crusader**, the extra damage you deal is lightning or thunder.

 ### Stormborn
-Once you reach 6th level, you become more in tune with the raging tempest.
+You become more in tune with the raging tempest.
 You gain resistance to lightning and thunder damage.

 ### Unyielding Storm
-At 18th level, you have a flying speed equal to your current walking speed whenever you are not underground or indoors.
+You have a flying speed equal to your current walking speed whenever you are not underground or indoors.